pkupig/pointnet/README.md

 # pointnet

-This is a work to modeify the original project.
+This is a work to modify the original project.